plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ## 82% of Linux users block Google Analytics

-Here's a look at the operating systems and which OS users block Google Analytics most frequently. iOS users block Google Analytics least frequently at 41.5% while Linux users block it 82.3% of the time.
+Here's a look at the operating systems and which OS users block Google Analytics most frequently. iOS users block Google Analytics least frequently at 41.5% while 82.3% of Linux users block it.

 OS | Plausible | Google Analytics | Difference
 | ------ | ------ | ------ | ------